 Experience, insight and dedication.

-Richard Carey has been designing, building and managing apps, games, sims, sites and system for two decades, forming Richard Carey Digital Media in 2006 to offer a range of management, consulting, experience design, content production and software development services to companies large and small.
+Richard Carey has been designing, building and managing apps, games, sims, sites and systems for two decades, and organized Richard Carey Digital Media (now RCDM Studio) in 2006 to offer a range of management, consulting, experience design, content production and software development services to companies large and small.

 Recent projects include games-based learning simulations and systems; sales training simulations; formative assessment dashboards; mobile games to drive employee motivation; course-building tools for college and professional instructors; literacy, fluency and numeracy products; e-commerce and learning management systems, and more.
 Clients have included Second Avenue Learning, The College Board, Macmillan, Impact Simulations, Grupo Elektra, The Economist, PCI Education, Essilor International, McGraw-Hill, the Robert Wood Johnson Foundation, the Walden Woods Foundation, and the Women’s City Club of New York, among others.

 Before organizing Richard Carey Digital Media, he was the Director of Educational Technology Product Development for Pearson Education, and the Director of Emerging Technology Research and Development for Scholastic.
 In both capacities he was responsible for designing and developing online applications for assessment, instruction and classroom management, including AMP Reading and AMP Math, DRA Online II, and QuickReads II for Pearson, building an online ordering system for Scholastic Book Clubs, and envisioning new products for Scholastic’s Weston Woods division.